iongpt/LLM-for-Whatsapp/README.md

 - Customizable for various scenarios where automated messaging via Whatsapp are required.
 - Start it for any contact or group and let LLM to continue conversation.
 - Give directions to the LLM via the customizable system prompt
+- Custom message to start conversation.
+- Stop the conversation and resume with custom message

 ## Getting Started